cockroachdb/docs/v20.2/authorization.md

 #### `public` role

 All new users and roles belong to the `public` role by default.
-You can grant and revoke the privileges on the `public` role.
+You can grant and revoke privileges on the `public` role.

 ### Terminology